ashutoshbw/headless-calendar/README.md

 ## Usage

-### How to create a Calendar and iterate over days?
+### How to create a calendar and iterate over its days?

 `headless-calendar` provides a single entity, namely a class called `Calendar`.
 To use it you don't need to instanciate it directly since it offers some handy static methods to work with.
 Let's explore them.